-If you are looking for an interesting historical area to visit that is close to Bend, try following parts of the route of the Santiam Wagon Road as it parallels present day Highway 20 and parts of Highway 126 between the cities of Sisters and Lebanon, Oregon.
+If you are looking for an interesting historical area to visit close to Bend, try following parts of the route of the Santiam Wagon Road.
+It parallels present day Highway 20 and parts of Highway 126 between the cities of Sisters and Lebanon, Oregon.
 This particular wagon road is interesting because its purpose was to provide safe passage from the Willamette Valley eastwards into central Oregon.
-A route was found in 1859 by connecting old Native American trails to a route discovered by Hudson’s Bay Company trapper Thomas McKay.
+A route was found in 1859 by connecting old Native American trails to a route discovered by Hudson’s Bay Company trapper, Thomas McKay.
 It became the main route across the Central Cascades from 1865 to 1939.
 In 1939 the Santiam Highway opened.

 The road was maintained by the Willamette Valley and Cascade Mountain Wagon Road.
-Local ranchers formed the company with Andrew Wiley, John Gray, and John Brandenburg, the pioneers who originally proposed the road and scouted a route.
+Local ranchers formed the company with Andrew Wiley, John Gray, and John Brandenburg.
+These pioneers originally proposed the road and scouted a route.
 Tolls were collected along the route.
 Settlers used the road to move their livestock eastwards to pasture lands and markets.
-The new road also enabled trade, commerce, and communication to pass between areas East and West of the Cascades.
+The new road also enabled trade, commerce, and communication between areas East and West of the Cascades.

 I moved to the high desert a couple of years ago and thought I left some of my favorite friends behind.
-One of my favorite birds where I lived before was the cedar waxwing.
+One of my favorite birds where I lived before were the cedar waxwings.
 I felt lucky when I saw one.

 If I could use one word to describe cedar waxwings it would be “smooth”.
 Whenever I see one I have an urge to reach out and touch it.
 Its tawny feathers ombre into a creamy yellow on its underparts and gray near its tail.
 The feathers connect together so tightly that they give it a silky smooth appearance.

 Cedar waxwings get their name by a unique feature on the tips of their wings and tail.
 They look as if they got too close to a craft project that involved melting crayons.
-The tail is tipped in Sunshine Yellow.
+Their tail are tipped in Sunshine Yellow.
 Small waxy droplets of Sizzling Red tip the wings.

 They seem to wear a disguise on their faces.
 Black masks bordered with white frame their eyes.
 They raise a small crest of feathers on the tops of their heads as part of their communication.
 It alters their appearance so that they look like someone else.

 Their voices are a wispy series of notes.
 I always recognize it even if I don’t see the bird.
-It is very high pitched making them sound smaller than they actually are.
+It is very high pitched, making them sound smaller than they actually are.
 One time I saw a grosbeak feeding one and thought it might be because it mistook the call for one of its young.

 At some times of the year, waxwings flock together.
 I see specks flying high across the sky announcing their identity with their distinctive calls.
-I used to be happy to see one or two waxwing birds at a time but now I see flocks in my yard.
+Where I lived before, I was happy to see one or two waxwing birds at a time.
+Now I see flocks in my yard.

-I left behind people I had grown close to to move here.
-I thought I was leaving everyone but now I flock with different crowds.
+I left behind people I had grown close to to move here, but now I flock with different crowds.
 Sometimes they remind me so much of someone I knew before.
 Are they wearing disguises or did a special piece of my past follow me to my present?

 The cave was discovered in 1924, although writing on the cave wall indicates it may have been visited in 1894.
 An old still was found in the cave.
 It was surveyed by Walter T. Perry and Phil Brogan.
 They measured the main cave at 3,036 feet long with a side passage of 1,734 feet.
-In 1971 Jim Neiland measured the cave more accurately at a length of 3,560 feet.
+Later, in 1971 Jim Neiland measured the cave more accurately at a length of 3,560 feet.